Holger Danske (resistance group)

 Holger Danske ([ˈhʌlˀkɐ ˈtænskə]) was a Danish resistance group during World War II.
-It was created by veteran volunteers from the Winter War who had fought on the Finnish side against the Soviet Union.
 It was among the largest Danish resistance groups and consisted of around 350 volunteers towards the end of the war.
-The group carried out about 100 sabotage operations and was responsible for around 200 killings of informers who had revealed the identity and/or the whereabouts of members of the resistance.
-The group was named after the legendary Danish hero Holger Danske.
+The group carried out sabotage operations, including blowing up railway lines strategically important to the Germans.
+Among their largest sabotage actions was the blowing up of the Forum Copenhagen in 1943.
+Holger Danske was responsible for around 200 killings of informers who had revealed the identity and/or the whereabouts of members of the resistance.
+The group was named after the legendary Danish hero Holger Danske (Ogier the Dane).